greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 where SWAP is the host swap space and RAM is the RAM on the host in GB.

-Next, calculate the max\_acting\_primary\_segments.
+Next, calculate the `max_acting_primary_segments`.
 This is the maximum number of primary segments that can be running on a host when mirror segments are activated due to a failure.
 With mirrors arranged in a 4-host block with 8 primary segments per host, for example, a single segment host failure would activate two or three mirror segments on each remaining host in the failed host's block.
-The max\_acting\_primary\_segments value for this configuration is 11 \(8 primary segments plus 3 mirrors activated on failure\).
+The `max_acting_primary_segments` value for this configuration is 11 \(8 primary segments plus 3 mirrors activated on failure\).

 This is the calculation for `gp_vmem_protect_limit`.
 The value should be converted to MB.

 ```
-`gp_vmem_protect_limit` = <gp_vmem> / <acting_primary_segments>
+gp_vmem_protect_limit = <gp_vmem> / <acting_primary_segments>
 ```

-For scenarios where a large number of workfiles are generated, this is the calculation for gp\_vmem that accounts for the workfiles.
+For scenarios where a large number of workfiles are generated, this is the calculation for `gp_vmem` that accounts for the workfiles.

 -   If the total system memory is less than 256 GB: